CSC207-2024F-UofT/FizzBuzz/README.md

 a shared repository with multiple people contributing code.
 We'll be doing some similar exercises in the next labs, as this will be important when you work on your projects, so this is optional for now.

-Note: you can also walk through this on your own by creating multiple forks and clones of your own repository.
+Note: you can also walk through this on your own by creating multiple clones of your own repository.

 We'll briefly summarize two approaches you might take for this: